9. WELCOME NEW PLAYERS | Artificial Intelligences

 When two separately evolved sources of adaptive complexity come into contact, both may realize they can gain from their differences by cooperating to unlock the positive sum composition of their differing complexity.
 We certainly believe our lives are richer because of the richness of animals’ non-humanness.
 They are interesting by being a source of complexity.
 The atrocities committed against non-human animals is a result of the lack of voluntary architectures that frame interactions across species.
 Unlike non-human animals, we have a chance at putting voluntary boundaries in place with respect to future intelligences of our own making.

-Civilization’s growth of knowledge and wealth results from human cooperation unlocking more knowledge in pursuit of more goals.
-What could we possibly hope to contribute to a human AI exchange?
-AIs may eventually outcompete us on everything.
+It is possible that AIs may eventually outcompete us on everything.
 But even if they are more advanced than us, they might still better serve their goals by cooperating with us if our complexity contributes at all to those goals.
 Even if you excel at everything, you can still benefit from specializing in one thing and trading with others who have a comparative advantage at different things.
 If we benefit from having deeper chains of specialists to cooperate with, the growth in adaptive complexity may well lead to continued cooperation.

 We ended Chapter 2 with the observation that civilization is a superintelligence aligned with human interests.
-It’s getting rapidly more intelligent and its interactions increasingly benefit without harming.19 By introducing artificial intelligences into this dynamic we may be able to further steepen our Paretotropian ascent.
+It’s getting rapidly more intelligent and its interactions increasingly benefit without harming.15 By introducing artificial intelligences into this dynamic we may be able to further steepen our Paretotropian ascent.

 Curious for more?
 Peter Norvig on A Modern Approach to AI.